historic-trails/website/docs/sites/raton-pass.md

 ## Warfare

 Two nineteenth-century military crossings are especially notable in the history of Raton Pass.
 The first came in August 1846, during the Mexican-American War, when Stephen Kearny’s Army used the pass to invade New Mexico.
-Kearny chose Raton Pass for two reasons: first, he could use Bent’s Fort(HYPERLINK THIS) as a base, and second, it had more water than the Cimarron Cutoff, an especially important advantage in the summer.
-Kearny left [Bent’s Fort](https://www.nps.gov/beol/index.htm) on August 2, sending road crews in advance to try to improve the route for the advancing army.
+Kearny chose Raton Pass for two reasons: first, he could use [Bent’s Fort](https://www.nps.gov/beol/index.htm) as a base, and second, it had more water than the Cimarron Cutoff, an especially important advantage in the summer.
+Kearny left Bent's Fort on August 2, sending road crews in advance to try to improve the route for the advancing army.
 Nevertheless, the army still had difficulty getting over the pass and lost many wagons descending into New Mexico, which Kearny’s army quickly claimed for the US.

 Raton Pass played an important military role again during the Civil War, as the Union used Raton Pass to supply troops stationed in New Mexico.
 In 1862, when Confederate troops were advancing north through New Mexico, a regiment of Colorado Volunteers marched over Raton Pass to reinforce Union troops and win a major victory at the [Battle of Glorieta Pass](https://www.nps.gov/peco/learn/historyculture/battle-of-glorieta-pass.htm).